adkrueger/System-Excel-Writer/README.md

 containing instructions on how to operate the program.

-MAC OS:
+**MAC OS**:
-Open Terminal and type something like the following: python3 "path where writer.py is stored" i.e. python3 C:\Users\aakru\Downloads\System-Excel-Writer-master\System-Excel-Writer-master\writer.py This will run the program, where a window will pop up with instructions on how to run the program.
+Open Terminal (i.e. Command+Spacebar, then type "Terminal" and click on the program) and type something like the following: python3 "path where writer.py is stored" i.e. python3 C:\Users\aakru\Downloads\System-Excel-Writer-master\System-Excel-Writer-master\writer.py *or* python3 ./writer.py                 <-- note that this only works if your terminal is in the same directory as writer.py This will run the program, where a window will pop up with instructions on how to run the program.

-LINUX:
+**LINUX**:
 Use terminal to navigate to the folder where writer.py is stored.
 Type "chmod u+x writer.py" to allow the program to execute.
 Type "./writer.py" and the program will run